top of page

 Trigger point injections are a possible treatment option for easing muscle pain.
 They involve injecting a little bit of an anesthetic to reduce pain.
 Lidocaine or bupivacaineTrusted Source are some of the anesthetics that are commonly used.
 Sometimes injections have a saline solution instead.

-What is greater occipital Nerve block for neck pain?
+What is a greater occipital Nerve block for neck pain?

 An occipital nerve block is a procedure where the Doctor injects a mix of pain medicine and steroids into the scalp on the back of the head, in the area around the greater occipital nerve.
 This is usually done to treat chronic headaches that are caused by an irritation to the nerve in the back of the head.
 The occipital nerve block procedure should help get rid of this type of headache quickly.The doctor will clean the skin where the injection will be done.
 A local anesthetic will be injected so that the patient don’t feel any pain during the procedure.
 The medicine for the occipital block will be put near the occipital nerve through a small needle near the base of the skull.